Tanu-N-Prabhu/Nagendra/README.md

 ## User Manual

-The website “T.S.
-Nagendra” is very easy to use.
+This website is very easy to use.
 The user can interact with the application by performing the rudimentary tasks of pressing the tabs, links, menu options as shown below in the form of a table

 | Buttons    | Functions |
 | ----------- | ----------- |